• New Here?

 Why give to the local church?

-Despite past shortcomings, when aligned with Jesus’s intentions, the church becomes a powerful force for good, offering baptism, communion, teaching, counseling, and more.
+When aligned with Jesus’s intentions, the church becomes a powerful force for good, offering baptism, communion, teaching, counseling, and more.
 Giving to your local church not only sustains a 2000-year-old institution but also creates a profound ripple effect of generosity strengthening the social fabric of our society.

 Read More